Reservations should be made as far in advance as possible so that we can meet your specific trip needs.

 A word of advice, make your reservations (800-624-5865) or (406-586-5261) as early as possible.
 The GranTree is a popular place to stay and is often booked months in advance.
 Be sure to tell them you are vacationing with us as they will discount the room rate.

 We will send you recommendations on personal equipment when you book your hunt.
-Hunters are limited to 65 lbs. of personal gear, including duffel, best binoculars for hunting, daypack and sleeping bag.
+Hunters are limited to 65 lbs. of personal gear, including duffel, daypack and sleeping bag.
 The weight restriction does not apply to your rifle or the clothing and boots you wear on the ride into camp.
 Going light is an essential part of the wilderness experience.